320 kbps, Lame-gecodeerd

 'Galu' is part of an EP project called ‘peace places: kenyan memories’, where each track focuses on several places at home that gave me peace and similarly feature field recordings from each respective place." - Nyokabi Kariũki

-The full EP will be released on SA in the autumn.
+The full EP is out now on SA Recordings.